guide

 Which energy-saving measures will you choose?

-• Weather-compensating thermostats – this is similar to a load-compensating thermostat, but it monitors the temperature outside the house.
+• Weather-compensating thermostats – similar to a load-compensating thermostat, but it monitors the temperature outside the house.
 This means your boiler can account for changes in the weather, to be even more efficient.

 How long does it take to fit a boiler?

-• Benchmark checklist – this proves they’ve installed the boiler properly.
-You need this so your warranty is valid, in case anything goes wrong.
-Find out more on the Heating Industry and Hot Water Council site.
+• Benchmark checklist.
+This proves they’ve installed the boiler properly.
+You need this to validate your warranty, just in case anything goes wrong.
+Find out more from the Heating Industry and Hot Water Council.

 What happens after the installation?

 This is part of the benchmark checklist we mentioned above – which is important for validating your warranty.
-It’s also worth making sure they’ve registered the installation with your manufacturer, as this activates the warranty.
+It’s also worth making sure they’ve registered the installation with your manufacturer, as this starts the warranty.

 How much will a boiler installation cost?